One of the unique features of a cruise in Italy is that you get first-hand experience of the history, culture and character of the waterways of Italy

 Crossing the Rovigo province, this water channel makes up the midsection of the Tartaro-Canalbianco-Po di Levante, and winds its way across 135km to link Mantova to the sea.
 A large part of it is man made and this section is known as the ‘Canal Bianco’.
 The first section is natural and is called the ‘Tartaro’ and the final short section is called the ‘Po di Levante’.

-The canal is navigable by small-to-medium-sized boats and is a popular one for leisure boats, yachts and luxury cruises, which is great news as it means we include it in our trip.
+The canal is navigable by small-to-medium-sized boats and is a popular one for leisure boats, yachts and luxury cruises, which is great news as it means we include it in our trip along the waterways of Italy.
 Along the Bianco Canal, we visit Adria, the ancient Etruscan town and then set off for the much anticipated wine tasting on the Bagnoli Estate, a centuries old winery that has produced vintages for the Venetian elite for years.

 River Po Approaching Mantua